byt3bl33d3r/MITMf/README.md

 Description
 ============
-MITMf aims to provide a one-stop-shop for Man-In-The-Middle and Network attacks while updating and improving existing attacks and techniques.
+MITMf aims to provide a one-stop-shop for Man-In-The-Middle and network attacks while updating and improving existing attacks and techniques.

 Originally built to address the significant shortcomings of other tools (e.g Ettercap, Mallory), it's been almost completely